 How Men And Women Being Friends Can Remain That Way

-Those friendships prepared me for a life-long partner in the opposite sex.
+Those friendships prepared me for a life-long partner of the opposite sex.
 I’m forever grateful for the people in my youth who’ve taught me about selfless love and understanding.

 For Allie, a long-time friend, being friends with the opposite sex is easier when they’re not attracted to you.